FabLabBerlin/localmachines/docs/raspi/README.md

 You will need to install BeeGo MVC framework to make use of the code found in this repository.
 Refer to the official [BeeGo installation instuctions](http://beego.me/quickstart) to do that.

 ###Node.js
-We use Node.js to fully benefit from the AngularJS Seed project.
-Use the [Node Version Manager](https://github.com/creationix/nvm) to install latest Node.js version.
-On the Raspberry Pi it will compile it from source and it takes approximately 2 hours.
+We use Node.js to install Bower and run the frontend tests.
+Node.js LTS is used for reference.

 ###MySQL
 Install on Linux: